Siege of El Obeid: Battle of El Obeid (May 30-September 1)

 Clashes died down in both El Obeid and El Rahad by June 19, and two days later, electricity was restored to El Obeid after an agreement was reached between pro-Army tribes and the RSF.
 Trade and outside goods also resumed, and local groups began restoring water stations and communication lines.
-However, Greater Kordofan officials claimed that bilateral talks between the regional administration, Sudanese Army, and RSF were paused.
+However, Greater Kordofan officials claimed that bilateral talks between the regional administration, Sudanese Army, and the RSF were paused.
 By late June, the RSF had established roadblocks on all roads leading out of El Obeid, and controlled most of the outer edges of the city.
 Ahmed Ali, the leader of the El Obeid Resistance Committee, claimed that despite the SAF's presence at the international airport and the army headquarters in the city, they were not aiding civilians suffering from the growing lack of food, water, and other necessities.
-Due to the lack of water and other necessities, state infrastructure began to crumble.
-Prisoners in the El Obeid prison were released, and markets and warehouses were ransacked by discontent civilians.
+Due to the lack of water and other necessities, the state's infrastructure began to crumble.
+Prisoners in the El Obeid prison were released, and markets and warehouses were ransacked by discontented civilians.
 On July 3, a clash broke out west of El Obeid between a Joint Darfur Force convoy heading to El Fasher from White Nile to deliver fuel to the former.
-Another clash between RSF and SAF on July 5 killed a child and injured four others.
+Another clash between the RSF and the SAF on July 5 killed a child and injured four others.

 In the first week of July, the city received an influx of refugees from Bara, with refugees claiming the RSF was "terrorizing" the town after recently capturing it.
 Residents from the village of Farajallah also claimed similar experiences with the RSF following their capture of the town.
-Fighting broke out again on July 8, between the SAF and RSF across El Obeid.
+Fighting broke out again on July 8, between the SAF and the RSF across El Obeid.
 During the battle, power to the western part of the city was cut off, and an aid convoy was seized by the RSF on July 11.
-The SAF launched airstrikes on RSF bases in southern and western El Obeid on July 20, and that many civilian homes were destroyed in the process.
-Residents stated that at least four people was killed and forty-five injured in the clashes, and the el-Safaa and el-Wehda neighborhoods faced the brunt of the damage.
+The SAF launched airstrikes on RSF bases in southern and western El Obeid on July 20, and many civilian homes were destroyed in the process.
+Residents stated that at least four people were killed and 45 injured in the clashes, and the el-Safaa and el-Wehda neighborhoods faced the brunt of the damage.
 The El Obeid Grand Market was also forced to close temporarily by SAF soldiers.